Allergen: A substance (such as a food or pollen) that your body senses as dangerous and that can cause an allergic reaction

 Pulse oximetry: A test in which a device that clips on the finger measures the oxygen level in the blood

-Quick-relief medicine: A medicine that opens the airways right away to relieve symptoms of asthma.
+Quick-relief medicine: A medicine that opens the airways right away to relieve symptoms of asthma such as short acting bronchodilators.
 Quick relief medicines are usually used only when symptoms occur.

 Sinuses: Air pockets inside the head

 Spirometry: A basic lung function test that measures how fast and how much air can be breathed out of the lungs

 Steroid (also called corticosteroid): Medicine that reduces swelling and inflammation; it comes in pill and inhaled forms

 Theophylline: A long-term control medicine that opens the airways to relieve and prevent bronchospasms.
 It is rarely used by doctors as side effects must be monitored.

 Trachea: The main airway (windpipe) supplying both lungs

 Triggers: Things that cause asthma symptoms to start or become worse

 Vaccine: A shot that protects the body from a specific disease or illness